ipodtouch0218/UltimateCrowdControlHorse/README.md

 * "Client" = A player who joined the game *inside of UCH*.
 * "Viewer" = A player who connected to the *website* and can *only* place objects.

-* Clients who join without the mod cannot see items placed by viewers.
+* Clients who join without the mod cannot see (or interact with) items placed by viewers.
 * Viewers cannot see the breakable blocks within the map "Crumbling Bridge".
 * Viewers cannot see the added blocks within the map "Mainframe".
 * Viewers will sometimes have objects de-synchronize, such as the Ferris Wheel.
 * Clients will sometimes lose their ability to place items, or will sometimes see a creative mode cursor by mistake.
 (They cannot access an inventory, however).
 * Viewers are unable to purchase items outside of Party mode (they will display as "null" coins).
-* Viewers who are unable to scroll (no scroll wheel on mouse, mobile devices) cannot rotate items.